Skip to main content

 -> two, two, athree

-The variable hello_word now has the value "dogs, cats, humans".
+The variable hello_world now has the value "dogs, cats, humans".

-It is possible to use the regular expression groups in the replacement string in the replacement field:
+It is possible to use regular expression groups in the replacement string:

 -> cheeseburger

-The variable hello_word now has the value 'cheeseburger'.
+The variable hello_world now has the value "cheeseburger".

 {